 You can also use a meditation exercise to let go of your old ideas about how life should be.

-Next, do something that release you—let the darkness flow out of you, or break through the glass and breathe in the fresh air.
+Next, do something that releases you; let the darkness flow out of you, or break through the glass and breathe in the fresh air.
 If you do this every day for a week, you’ll reinforce the message that you’re moving out of an old way of thinking.

-Ideas of how life “should” be can engender a bit of repressing emotions that don’t fit with that image—so, for example, you might try to ignore the fact that you don’t like your career path (because it’s what your family always wanted for you), or you might push down feelings of emptiness associated with settling for a relationship that doesn’t fulfill you.
+Ideas of how life “should” be can engender a few repressed emotions that don’t fit with that image.
+So, for example, you might try to ignore the fact that you don’t like your career path (because it’s what your family always wanted for you), or you might push down feelings of emptiness associated with settling for a relationship that doesn’t fulfill you.

 How to: Instead, start actively connecting with your feelings, whether through daily reflection or in a journal dedicated to your emotions.
 Let this connection tell you what you really want life to be like, and allow yourself to process grief that comes when life isn’t as you hoped.